Obtaining a U.S. Visa? June 2025 Processing Times & Priority Adjustments Unveiled

 Q1: What is the procedure for checking the status of my visa or green card case?

 A: Visit the USCIS Case Status Tracker website.
 Enter your 13-digit receipt number and observe your real-time status.
-For non-immigrant visas, phone the U.S. consulate where your processing is being conducted.
+For non-immigrant visas, please call the U.S. consulate where your application is being processed.

 Q2: What if my priority date retrogresses?